me-box/zestdb/docs/README.md

 ZestDB is a light-weight IoT database.
 It currently provides the storage component within the [Databox Project](http://www.databoxproject.uk/).
 ZestDB is built using a [CoAP](https://tools.ietf.org/html/rfc7252) inspired protocol implemented over [ZeroMQ](http://zeromq.org/).

-The current implementation supports POST/GET of JSON, text and binary data with backend storage implemented on top of a git-based file system.
-In additional to POST/GET the server allows multiple clients to 'observe' a path to directly receive any data POSTed to specific paths.
+The current implementation supports POST/GET/DELETE of JSON, text and binary data with backend storage implemented on top of a git-based file system.
+In additional, the server allows clients to make an 'observe' request to receive any data POSTed to specific paths or receive audit information from API calls.
 Communication can take place over TCP or over Interprocess communication (IPC).

 Data stored can be described and queried using a built in [HyperCat](http://www.hypercat.io/).